Sections in this article

 Challenges During Sade Sati: What to Expect

-It would be irresponsible to claim that Sade Sati is purely beneficial or entirely without difficulty.
-Classical texts are candid: Saturn's transit over the Moon can correlate with genuine hardship.
-However, the nature of these challenges is more nuanced than popular culture suggests.
+It would be dishonest to tell you Sade Sati is entirely smooth sailing.
+Saturn's transit over your Moon can genuinely correlate with hardship.
+But the nature of those challenges is far more nuanced than scary WhatsApp forwards suggest.

 Common manifestations during Sade Sati include: